Graze Wine Bar

 5 Todman Street, Brooklyn, Wellington

-Being in the centre of Brooklyn Village, Salty Pidgin is the perfect gathering spot for locals.
-The Penthouse Cinema around the corner provides a steady stream of people who stop in on their way to a film.
+In the centre of Brooklyn Village, Salty Pidgin is the perfect gathering spot for locals.
+Neighbouring cinema Penthouse provides a steady stream of people who stop in on their way to a film.
 Owners JP Henderson and Amy Gillies have developed a bistro menu that attracts serious foodies.
 The fine dining is complimented with no-fuss food like Turkish pide, a cross between pizza and calzone.
-With regularly changing flavours, pide are perfect for a quick meal and have become a mainstay on the menu.
+With regularly changing flavours, pide is perfect for a quick meal and has become a mainstay on the menu.
 The menu’s crispy cauliflower also never loses its popularity.

 The menu will often have North African flavours like harissa and sumac.
 The bar staff are used to sourcing quality supplies to suit customers.
 The wines to accompany fine dining are excellent.
 There are also cocktails and beers to suit pre-dinner meetups and post-movie discussions.